When did you realise you wanted to become a viticulturalist?

 Which of your own varieties do you typically indulge in?

 Where do you see yourself in five years?
-How do you think your winemaking will evolve during this time?
+How do you think your viticultural practices will evolve during this time?

 Is there anything else you would like to add?